Redbone (song)

-"Redbone" is a song recorded by American singer Childish Gambino, the stage name of Donald Glover.
+"Redbone" is a song recorded by American singer Donald Glover, with the stage name of Childish Gambino.
 It was released on November 17, 2016, and serves as the second single from his third studio album "Awaken, My Love!"
 The song received three Grammy Award nominations including Record of the Year at the 60th Annual Grammy Awards, eventually winning the award for Best Traditional R&B Performance.

 In 2021, it was ranked No. 383 on Rolling Stone magazine's list of the 500 Greatest Songs of All Time.

 Background

 Following the release of "Me and Your Mama", Gambino released the song on November 17, 2016, premiering on Annie Mac's Hottest Record on BBC Radio 1, with the DJ describing it as "oozing with soul".

 Recording and production

 "Redbone" was written by Donald Glover and produced by Ludwig Göransson.
 In an interview with Triple J, Glover explained:

 There wasn't a ton of vocal stuff done ...
 I think people hear "Redbone" and are like, "Oh, he pitched up his vocals," but there was no vocal pitching on the album—I just sang differently.

 Göransson recorded all the instruments starting out from a drum beat that Donald Glover was playing.
 The intro of the song is dominated by a recurrent slap bass line and the Maestro G-2 wah of a vintage Telecaster that plays the melody while a synth organ makes the counterpoint.
-An old Rhodes conduct the base chords in D minor as other instruments get in, like a clavinet, a mellotron, a glockenspiel and the Juno-106 synthesizer.
+An old Rhodes conducts the base chords in D minor as other instruments get in, like a clavinet, a mellotron, a glockenspiel and the Juno-106 synthesizer.
 The outro part ends with several fuzz guitar harmony licks, a doubled distorted acoustic guitar and some classic piano arrangements.
 The song is based on "I'd Rather Be with You" by Bootsy's Rubber Band.